Numigi/odoo-sale-addons/sale_privilege_level_delivery/README.rst

 Sale Privilege Level Delivery
 =============================
-This module allows to filter delivery methods on the e-commerce based on privilege levels.
+This module allows to filter delivery methods on a sale order based on privilege levels of the customer.

 .. contents:: Table of Contents

 Configuration
 -------------
-As ``Website Manager``, I go to the list of delivery methods.
+As ``Sale Manager``, I go to the list of delivery methods.

 .. image:: static/description/carriers_list.png